marocchino/sticky-pull-request-comment/README.md

 ### Basic

-You need to add permissions for this tool.
+You need to add permissions for this tool:

 ```yaml
 permissions: